 Content-Based Link Building

 The most straightforward method for link building is producing quality content that gets shared.
 By creating content that encourages website owners to direct some of their traffic to your site, you’ll get a valuable backlink that allows even more readers to view your content.
 You can take this one step further by guest posting, arranging to publish your content on a trusted and authoritative site in your field.
 A similar practice adopted by many organizations involves offering a ‘link exchange.’
 This means you publish content for your site and mention another brand in it to provide a link to their website.
 The receiving organization then agrees to do the same and you both receive a backlink.
-It’s a win-win, as both companies improve their ranking and traffic with minimal effort.
+It’s a win-win, as both companies improve their rankings and traffic with minimal effort.

 Proactive outreach, whether it be digital or physical, is another effective backlinking strategy.
 Obviously, the more engagement you have with your followers on social media, the more likely they will share your content and add to your portfolio of links.
 In addition, by looking for opportunities to network with people in your industry, you’ll encourage the kinds of relationships that facilitate content sharing among your network of followers.